JadeCong/JadeCong.github.io/contents/talks/example-talk.md

 ---
 layout: post
-title: Example Project
+title: Example Talk
 description: >
-  This is an example that how to make a post-type project post.
+  This is an example that how to create a talk post.
 hide_description:
 image:
   path: